There might be a simple explanation for why the 5 wise virgins wouldn’t share the oil. Let me explain what I mean.

-I see Jesus talks about a solitary, personal relationship with Father that cannot be substituted by any third party.
-“Regardless of whether you are in Jerusalem or on this mountain, if you do not seek the Father, then you do not worship.”
-He said to the woman at the well in John 4.
+When Jesus talked to the woman at the well about a personal relationship with God, He said, “Regardless of whether you are in Jerusalem or on this mountain, if you do not seek the Father, then you do not worship.”
+That was in John 4.

-A tree doesn’t chase people down and hit them over the head with its fruit.
-A tree stands firmly in the ground and produces fruit which is available to anyone who will reach out and take it.
-And a light stands on a table and shines out over the whole room.
-Whoever appreciates it will enjoy the beams.
-It’s freely available.
+After all, consider that a tree doesn’t chase people down and hit them over the head with its fruit.
+Usually, a tree stands firmly in the ground and produces fruit which is then freely available to anyone who wants to reach out and take it.

-But Jesus talked in parables so those hearing would not understand what He was saying.
-That would not seem to be freely available.
-It was something hidden.
-He even did this to the Apostles who didn’t understand many of the things He said.
-He explained a few to them but became frustrated with their lack of understanding even after 3 years.
+Jesus talked in parables so that those who heard Him would not understand what He was saying.
+Doesn’t that seem like odd behavior?
+Why did He want it to be hidden?
+And He even did this to the Apostles who didn’t understand many of the things He said.
+He explained but became frustrated with their lack of understanding.

-Remember the story of the 10 virgins?
-When the 5 foolish ones asked the wise ones to share, they refused.
-Didn’t that story bother you in light of the teaching to ‘give and you shall receive’?
-Or being a “servant of all” ?
-And yet here they said “no” and were called ‘wise’.
+So let’s go back to the story of the 10 virgins.
+When the 5 foolish ones asked the wise ones to share, the wise virgins refused.
+That detail has bothered me for years.
+After all, we’ve been taught to ‘give and you shall receive’.
+Or to be a ‘servant of all’.
+And yet those virgins said “no” and were called ‘wise’.

-My revelation for your consideration is that the oil and the treasure is our relationship with Father; our communion with the Holy Spirit; our sitting next to Jesus.
-We cannot give this away.
-As a matter of fact, we must treat it like a treasure that we guard, hide deeply within, and keep close to our heart.
+My revelation for your consideration is that the oil and the treasure are both depictions of a personal, private relationship with Father.
+We cannot give it away.
+As a matter of fact, it’s a treasure that we guard and hold close to our heart.

-As the wise virgins said “should we give to you and run out ourselves?” (my paraphrase) But we do it all the time.
-We run into situations ready to give of ourselves; of our oil and our fruit.
-And suddenly we begin to suffer because we are not only giving of our fruit, but also of our oil; our treasure.
-We forget that fruit is harvested by reaching out to take what is freely available, but oil is acquired through time in relationship.
+The wise virgins said, “should we give to you and run out ourselves?”
+But don’t we often do this to ourselves?
+Don’t we often run into situations and give of ourselves, forgetting to guard our oil lest we run out?
+And don’t we sometimes suffer because we neglect to go get replenished?
+We forget that fruit is harvested by reaching out to take what is freely available, but oil is acquired through time in personal, private communion.

-Am I saying not to give to people in need?
-No; not at all.
-Give freely as the Spirit guides you.
+I’m not saying we shouldn’t give to people in need.
+No, not at all.
+Give as freely as the Spirit guides you.

 What I’m saying is that we must define what we are giving away.
 Is it fruit, or is it oil?
-Fruit is our natural Produce.
-It is freely available to anyone who comes near.
-But oil is a treasure deep within our hearts that comes only by time in relationship.
+Fruit is the natural Produce.
+It is freely available to anyone who comes near us.
+But oil is that treasure that comes only privately, one on one.
 We cannot get it through others.
 We cannot share it and give it away.
-And we can only acquire it by spending time; solitary, one-on-one time.
+And we can only acquire it by spending time, solitary time.
 We cannot have a relationship on behalf of another.
-We cannot bleed relationship into someone who is struggling to acquire their own.
+And we cannot bleed relationship into someone who is struggling to acquire their own.
 We cannot be anyone’s savior.
 That was already done.

 Yes, we can tell them where to get their own oil, just as the wise virgins told the foolish ones where to buy for themselves.
-But they didn’t share.
+But they didn’t share their own.
 They didn’t even trickle it to them while pleading with them to go buy their own.

 The boundary was clear and simple.
 We must get our own oil.
-We can tell others where to go, but we cannot go for them.
+It means we can point in the right direction but we cannot get oil for someone else.
 We cannot carry them there.
-We cannot share what we have.
+And we cannot share what we have.
 They have to get their own for themselves.

 Getting oil isn’t really difficult.
 It’s the simplest thing in the world.
 But it takes a little bit of time and the foolish won’t take the time.
 That’s why they were called foolish.
 And the wise understood that giving their own oil away would, in the end, help neither of them.
 They would both run out.